 Weekly Fundamental Gold Price Forecast: Neutral

-- The IG Client Sentiment Indexsuggests that gold prices in USD-terms (XAU/USD) have a bearish trading bias.
+- The IG Client Sentiment Indexsuggests that gold prices in USD-terms (XAU/USD) have a mixed trading bias.

 Gold Prices Week in Review